 Independent problem research under the guidance of a faculty member.
-Student will register for course in the field of study ("XXX").
-Course level ("V") may range between 2 and 4 or Sophomore through Senior level.
-The course will be one to four hours of credit.
+Student will register for course in the field of Economics.
+The course will be one hour of credit.
 Prerequisite: Written consent of the supervising professor and the Dean prior to registration.

 Independent problem research under the guidance of a faculty member.
-Student will register for course in the field of study ("XXX").
-Course level ("V") may range between 2 and 4 or Sophomore through Senior level.
-The course will be one to four hours of credit.
+Student will register for course in the field of Economics.
+The course will be two hours of credit.
 Prerequisite: Written consent of the supervising professor and the Dean prior to registration.